-Are you a small business owner looking to get more customers fast?
+As a small business owner, you’re likely looking to attract more customers quickly.

 It’s like a giant scavenger hunt – you must find the right clues.
-These clues are called “SEO low-hanging fruit” pages on your website.
+These clues are called “SEO low-hanging fruit” pages on your blog posts.

 It’s the first thing we tackle when a new client hires our SEO Agency.